China's Harbin: A Russian Connection?

 Absorbing the Russian grandeur and European design of Central Street's fine buildings I was getting my life for certain!
 First constructed from the late 1800's this tourist honey pot was paved with cobbles that were shipped all the way from the former Russian Federation, forgetting my Oriental location it was a nice feeling to be surrounded by architecture that originated from my own continent, Europe.
 Seeing those Russian signs and shop fronts I was pleasantly surprised to see such a respectable Russian presence along Harbin's Central Street!
 Missing breakfast I took a chance on a Russian bakery to find something to ease that hunger within, calling up my foreign language skills I managed to say 'thank you' in Russian to the lady who appeared to be from that former Soviet nation.
 Even through those early stages of my time in that freezing city, Harbin was schooling me about its rich history.
 Who eats ice cream that doesn't melt?!
-Yes, trust that to be a Harbin thing C!
+With temperatures as low as -25 degrees my ice cream was safe!

 Following on from making my Russian purchases and taking my frozen photos I retreated back to my hostel to regain the feeling of my hands, legs and face, yes it was really that blooming well freezing!
 To picture how bone-chillingly cold it was, I saw several ice carvings of popular Chinese brands elaborately displayed.
 One ice carving was of a bottle of 'Hongfu Spring Water', that super-sized ice shaped bottle did not drip a single drop during those near arctic feeling temperatures.
 This next development leaves me with no doubt in my mind that Harbin was another Spring Festival contender along with Hong Kong because I'm going to be serving three blog posts at least for this frozen Chinese city!
 Nevertheless, Harbin's first throws of Russian heritage impressed me much, from that pedestrian street to my Russian winter warming food!
 From that first bit of drama to calling it a night to watch the Spring Festival Gala, I knew that Harbin was next level! Конечно Харбин город! Да!